 Primary Demonstrates knowledge and respect for the roles and perspectives of other professions.
 NA Applies this knowledge in direct consultation with individuals and their families, other health care professionals, and faculty and staff.
+NA Secondary Demonstrates knowledge and respect for the roles and perspectives of other professions.
+NA Applies this knowledge in direct consultation with individuals and their families, other health care professionals, and faculty and staff.
 NA Assessment Demonstrates knowledge and respect for the roles and perspectives of other professions.
 NA Applies this knowledge in direct consultation with individuals and their families, other health care professionals, and faculty and staff.
 NA Outreach Demonstrates knowledge and respect for the roles and perspectives of other professions.
 NA Applies this knowledge in direct consultation with WVU faculty and staff.
 NA